 If you’re crossing borders and you know airlines often charge for extra bags, packing light can save you from baggage fees.
 For many travelers, the savings aren’t huge per person—but it’s the kind of cost that’s easy to avoid once you commit to a smaller bag from the start.

-With these preparations done, you can focus on the trip itself rather than troubleshooting logistics mid-journey.
+With those preparations done, you can focus on the trip itself instead of sorting out logistics in the middle of it.

 Conclusion

-Budget travel planning comes down to three habits: choose priorities first, research timing for value, and build an itinerary you can adjust without breaking your plan.
-When you do that, you can explore more places while keeping the experiences that actually make a trip feel worthwhile.
+Budget travel planning comes down to three habits: choose priorities first, research timing for value, and build an itinerary you can adjust without breaking the plan.
+When you do that, you can see more places while keeping the experiences that make a trip feel worthwhile.

 Next steps: